DataCoveEU/API4INSPIRE/ogc-api/GS-AppSchemaFileBase.md

 # Database Configuration
 GeoServer App Schema allows for various database configuration options.
 In order to allow great flexibility, the individual **DataStore** sections within the **sourceDataStores** utilize the Parameter Type that provides name/value pairs.
 The **name** element provides the individual configuration concept, while the **value** element provides the value to be used for this concept.

+Regardless of configuration type, the identifier for a **DataStore** is always provided by the **id** element.
+This name must be provided within subsequent configuration sections to assign the correct data source to the attribute mapping.

 Please note that in this tutorial we rely souly on PostGIS databases.
 For other configuration options, please see the full documentation available for [GeoServer](http://geoserver.org/).

 ## JNDI/JDBC Data Store